simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 #### Restricting Access to Your Email Address

 Finally, it's important to **restrict access to your email address** on LinkedIn to avoid spam and unwanted emails.
 You can customize who can see your email address by adjusting your privacy settings.
-This can be especially important if you're using LinkedIn to find a new job, as you may receive a large number of unsolicited emails from recruiters and hiring managers.
+This can be especially important if you're using LinkedIn to find a new job, as you may receive many unsolicited emails from recruiters and hiring managers.

 When restricting access to your email address, it's important to consider your goals on the platform.
 If you're using LinkedIn primarily for networking and building your professional network, you may want to make your email address visible to others in your field.
 On the other hand, if you're concerned about privacy issues, you may want to limit who can see your email address.